Understanding the 2016 Ohio School Report Card

 Ohio School Report Cards give your community a clear picture of the progress of your district and schools in raising achievement and preparing students for the future.
 The information measures district and school performance in the areas most critical to success in learning.
 Ohio School Report Cards data shows educators, school administrators and families where their schools are succeeding as well as areas where they need to improve.

-Report Card Measures
+Report Card Components

 The 2015 Ohio School Report Cards include six major components – Achievement, Progress, Gap Closing, Graduation Rate, K-3 Literacy and Prepared for Success.
 There are one or more measures within each component.
 The state assigns an A-F letter grade to each.
 Districts and schools can receive up to 10 grades altogether.